- Kinds of Pages:

 Each package has a page that contains a list of its classes and interfaces, with a summary for each.
-These pages may contain six categories:
+These pages may contain the following categories:

 - Annotation Types